 - Advice and representation at coroner’s inquests.

-There are different regulatory provisions for children’s education, children’s homes and independent fostering agencies.
-Ofsted has the responsibility to inspect and report on independent schools, children’s homes and fostering agencies in England.
+There are distinct regulatory provisions that guide children’s education, residential homes, and independent fostering agencies.
+Ofsted upholds the responsibility to inspect and ensure these regulations are met by independent schools and children’s homes across England.

 The legal framework for registration and inspection is different in Wales and there have been a number of recent changes.
 In Wales, services are regulated and inspected by the Care Inspectorate for Wales (CIW).